 Less severe but clinically meaningful drug interactions may also occur when nirmatrelvir/ritonavir is co-administered with other agents.
 Levels of immunosuppressive agents such as tacrolimus, cyclosporine, or sirolimus can be increased when administered with nirmatrelvir/ritonavir.
 Hormonal contraceptives containing ethinyl estradiol may possibly have reduced effectiveness due to lowered ethinyl estradiol levels when administered with nirmatrelvir/ritonavir.
-Women of childbearing potential should be counseled to use a back-up, nonhormonal method of contraception.
+Women of childbearing potential should be counseled to use a back-up, non-hormonal method of contraception.

-Patients with moderate renal impairment (eGFR <60 and \geq 30 mL/min) must be counseled that they will only take one 150-mg nirmatrelvir tablet (oval shape, pink) with one 100-mg tablet of ritonavir twice daily, instead of the regular dose of two 150-mg nirmatrelvir (300 mg) tablets with one 100-mg tablet of ritonavir twice daily.
-Pharmacists need to adhere to the specific instructions when dispensing the product according to instructions provided in the EUA [237].
-Given the lack of renal function/eGFR data at the point of dispensing, providers must specify the numeric dosage of each agent on the prescription to ensure the correct dose is provided to the patient at the point of dispensing.
-There are no data in patients with severe renal disease (eGFR \leq 30 mL/min); this medication is currently not recommended in patients with severe vere renal disease until more data on dosing in this population are available.
+Patients with moderate renal impairment (eGFR <60 and ≥30 mL/min) will need to be counseled that they will only take one 150 mg nirmatrelvir tablet (oval shape, pink) with one 100 mg of ritonavir twice daily, instead of the regular dose of two 150 mg nirmatrelvir (300 mg) tablets with one 100 mg of ritonavir twice daily.
+When dispensing the product for patients with moderate renal impairment, pharmacists are instructed to alter the blister cards to ensure that patients receive the correct dose.
+Pharmacists need to adhere to the specific instructions when dispensing the product according to instructions provided in the EUA [234].
+Given the lack of renal function/eGFR data at the point of dispensing providers must specify the numeric dosage of each agent on the prescription to ensure the correct dose is provided to the patient at the point of dispensing.
+There are no data in patients with severe renal disease (eGFR ≤ 30 mL/min) and this medication is currently not recommended in patients with severe renal disease until more data on dosing in this population are available.

-There are no dose adjustments needed for patients with mild (Child-Pugh A) or moderate (Child-Pugh B) hepatic impairment, however, data are lacking in patients with Child-Pugh C, and nirmatrelvir/ritonavir is therefore not recommended in this population.
+There are no dose adjustments needed for patients with mild (Child-Pugh A) or moderate (Child-Pugh B) hepatic impairment, however data are lacking in patients with Child-Pugh C and is therefore not recommended in this population.

-According to the EUA, nirmatrelvir/ritonavir use may be associated with a risk of developing HIV resistance to HIV protease inhibitors in individuals with uncontrolled or undiagnosed HIV-1 infection.
+According to the EUA, nirmatrelvir/ritonavir use may lead to a risk of HIV-1 developing resistance to HIV protease inhibitors in individuals with uncontrolled or undiagnosed HIV-1 infection.